The Sainted Sisters: Production

 Elisa Bialk wrote a short story, The Sainted Sisters of Sandy Creek.
 It was adapted into a play by Bialk and Alden Nash, which was to be produced by the Theatre Guild in 1944 as a possible vehicle for Tallulah Bankhead.
 However the play was never produced.

 Film rights were bought by Paramount in July 1946.
 They originally announced Betty Hutton would star from a Mindred Lord script, co-starring Diana Lynn (sister), John Lund (minister) and Sterling Hayden (cop), with Val Lewton to produce and Mitchell Leisen to direct in early 1947.

 However Hutton and Leisen wound up instead working on Dream Girl and the project was postponed.
-It was re-activated later in 1947 with Hutton still down as star; George Marshall was to direct and Richard Maibaum was to produce from a R Richard Nash and Mary McCall script.
+It was re-activated later in 1947 with Hutton still down as star; George Marshall was to direct and Richard Maibaum was to produce from an N. Richard Nash and Mary McCall script.
 William Demarest, Sterling Hayden, Barry Fitzgerald and Joan Caulfield were to support Hutton.

 Hutton dropped out to go on maternity leave and was replaced by Veronica Lake; George Marshall was replaced as director by William Russell.
 Sterling Hayden refused to play his role and was put on suspension.
-His role was taken by George Reeves, who had already been cast in the film but in a smaller role.
+His role was taken by George Reeves.
 Filming started in October 1947.

 This was the last film Veronica Lake made under her contract with Paramount.
 She had previously been one of their top stars throughout the early 1940s.

-The Sainted Sisters also proved to be one of the last films George Reeves starred in before being offered the coveted part of Superman in the popular television show Adventures of Superman.